cyb0rgdoll/cyb0rgdoll/README.md

 - 👋 Hi, I’m @cyb0rgdoll
-- 👀 I’m interested in coding and programming.
+- 👀 I’m interested in cybersecurity, coding and defending ourselves from unwanted malicious attacks or spam.
-- 🌱 I’m currently learning shell, python, go, ruby
+- 🌱 I’m currently learning shell, python, go, ruby, perl and making bash scripts
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to make a website soon based on ctf write-ups and beginning guides for new coders...
 - 📫 How to reach me ...

 <!---